Special Management Areas

 Recreational Fishing Advisory Council

-Recreational Fishing Advisory Council (RFAC) meetings are held twice a year in each of the six Recreational Fishing Areas, in the spring and again in the fall.
+Recreational Fishing Advisory Council (RFAC) meetings are held once a year in the fall, in each of the six Recreational Fishing Areas..
 The meetings provide an opportunity for anglers, sport fishing organizations, community groups, federal and provincial enforcement and university researchers to exchange information on sportfishing in Nova Scotia.
 The RFAC's also provide a forum for discussion on special management areas, fieldwork activities, enhancement strategies and promotion and development of our sport fishery.

 To be included on the mailing list for your area contact: